 The theme of this year's Teacher-Powered Schools National Conference is 2020 Teacher-Powered Odyssey: Rethinking Power in Education.
-Join us in Minneapolis, November 6-8, 2020, to explore how teachers in vastly different schools across the country are using shared leadership and collaborative decision making to design and run student-centered schools.
+Join us October 19–29, 2020, to explore how teachers in vastly different schools across the country are using shared leadership and collaborative decision making to design and run student-centered schools.

 - Share and grow together with local and national networking

 - Learn from practitioners in powerful breakout sessions for schools in all stages